esteng/esteng.github.io/_pages/about.md

 Another line of work looks at implicit phenomena such as vagueness, underspecification, and ambiguity.
 While I've mostly explored these topics through a linguistic lens, I am interested in their importance to intelligence more broadly.

-Some of the areas I've been working on recent are:
+Some of the areas I've been working on recently are:

 - **Confidence Estimation/Calibration**: